-Trust in Trump being tested
+Trump's problem with truth

 The President traveled to Capitol Hill to build bridges with GOP lawmakers, some of whom are holdouts on the Obamacare repeal bill.

-He put on what Republican Rep. Tom Cole called a "vintage" and "direct, colorful, funny, persuasive and pointed," show.
+He put on what Republican Rep. Tom Cole called a "vintage" and "direct, colorful, funny, persuasive and pointed" show.

 Trump also played the trust card himself, arguing that GOP voters had believed promises that lawmakers would repeal Obamacare.